 Lookout into the turn for traffic and the upcoming reference point.
 Allow for inertia by anticipating the roll out so that the wings will be level when the reference point is reached.
 Common practice is to use half the bank angle as a guide, for example, in a 30 degree bank, start the roll out 15 degrees before the reference point.
 This helps establish a smooth roll out, making it easier to coordinate.

 Approximately 15 degrees before the reference point is reached, start to smoothly roll wings level with aileron, balance with rudder in the same direction, and relax the backpressure to re-establish the level attitude and maintain a constant altitude.
-Check PAT.
+On exit from a climbing or descending turn, check PAT.

 The student should be able to taxi by this point.
 Introduce the instrument check during the taxi, and continue (or begin) to involve the student in the checklists.